Face of a woman with short curly hair and a headscarf

 About Me as a Coach

-I am a person centred, or humanistic coach.
-I often work with entrepreneurs and leaders, but I also believe that we function best when we recognise our whole selves in a situation.
-So that is what I do in our sessions, I help you look at what you need and what you’re contributing to the picture.
-As well as what you want to achieve.
+I am a person centred humanistic coach.
+I often work with entrepreneurs and leaders but everyone can be a changemaker and feel the pressures of that.
+We function best when we recognise our whole selves in a situation and therefore that is what I do in our sessions.
+I help you look at what you need and what you’re contributing to the picture alongside what you want to achieve.
 I will always support you to set achievable ambitions, and I will provide the accountability you need to achieve them.
-But I can also recognise that sometimes that might come with emotional responses or deeper reflection and I will make space for that.
-It brings me great satisfaction seeing people overcome their own barriers.
-A lot can be achieved when we really believe in ourselves and trust our ability to make the right decisions.
+Understandably, that sometimes comes with emotional responses or a need for deeper reflection and I will make space for that.
+Undeniably a lot can be achieved when we really believe in ourselves and trust our ability to make the right decisions.
+It brings me huge satisfaction to see people overcome their own barriers.

 Choosing a Coach